TranBinhLuan/message_bot/README.md

-# Rikkeisoft Bot v1 for Facebook
+# Bot v1 for Facebook